 Keeping Your Apple Tree Pruned to One Main Leader

 Step back and view the tree again.
 It should have one main leader or central trunk.
-On the tree here, the leader is a bit curved, from not being staked and bending in the wind.
-This is OK, but the side branches on the leader will have to go.
-They were left there when they were young and thin, but now they are becoming competing branches and will distort the shape and openness of the tree.
-Prune them back.Continue to 7 of 9 below.
+The leader may be a bit curved because the tree wasn't staked as it grew, or it could have been bent by the wind.
+That is OK, but the side branches on the leader will have to go.
+If they are left they will become competing branches and will distort the shape and openness of the tree.
+Prune them back.Continue to 8 of 10 below.

 When you are pruning out an entire branch, you can cut back to the collar of the branch, slightly away from the trunk.
 Just follow the ring of the collar.

-However, when you are only partially pruning the branch, you'll want to try and prune to an outward facing bud.
-In the photo above, you can see that the outward bud is directed away from the neighboring branch.
-Cutting just above this bud will encourage it to sprout a new branch that will grow out, away from the other existing branch.
-If you were to cut above the inward facing branch, you would be encouraging a new branch that would cross and/or shade the existing inner branch and would eventually have to be removed.Continue to 8 of 9 below.
+However, when you are only partially pruning the branch, you'll want to try and prune to an outward facing bud, which is one that is directed away from the neighboring branch.
+Cutting just above an outward facing bud will encourage it to sprout a new branch that will grow out and away from the other existing branch.
+If you were to cut above... an inward facing bud you would be encouraging a new branch that would cross and/or shade the existing inner branch and would eventually have to be removed.Continue to 9 of 10 below.

 Clearing the Clutter

 Now you can focus on thinning interior branches so that sunlight can reach all the fruits and each branch sits at a nice, strong angle of greater than 45 degrees from the leader.
-Be as ruthless as possible, without removing more than about 1/3 of the branches.
+Be as ruthless as possible, without removing more than about one-third of the branches.
 Remove all spindly growth.
-Remember, all of this pruning is going to result in new growth, so the more you get rid of here, the less you'll have to deal with later.Continue to 9 of 9 below.
+Remember, all of this pruning is going to result in new growth, so the more you get rid of here, the less you'll have to deal with later.Continue to 10 of 10 below.